vulncheck-oss/initial-access-community/docs/signature_intelligence.md

 # VulnCheck Signature Intelligence

 The following table describes overlapping signatures that VulnCheck and Emerging Threats have.
+The goal of this document is to exactly which VulnCheck exploits that Emerging Threats can detect.

 Status emojis: